Fody/MethodDecorator/README.md

 		public void OnException(Exception exception) {}
 	}

-Then all your code marked by attribyte [TestMethod] will be intersected by IntersectMethodsMarkedByAttribute methods.
+Now all your code marked by [TestMethodAttribute] will be intersected by IntersectMethodsMarkedByAttribute methods.
-You can have many IntersectMethodsMarkedByAttribute if you want (don't have idea why).
+You can have multiple IntersectMethodsMarkedByAttributes applied if you want (don't have idea why).
-MethodDecorator search IntersectMethodsMarkedByAttribute by predicate StartsWith("IntersectMethodsMarkedByAttribute")
+MethodDecorator searches IntersectMethodsMarkedByAttribute by predicate StartsWith("IntersectMethodsMarkedByAttribute")

 ### How to get it